 No significant impacts are anticipated on the wetlands as a result of the proposed development so long as the buffer and silt fencing recommendations and mitigation measures are implemented.
-Compensation will be sought for any of the small wetlands that are recommended for removal.
+Compensation is being pursued as an option for any of the small wetlands that are recommended for removal.

 Two pockets of young dogwood, grasses and wetland plants were located in a disturbed area southeast corner of Area 3.
-These areas were slightly lower than the surrounding abandoned field that was in a mid-successional stage (community 39).
+These areas (Community 39) were slightly lower than the surrounding abandoned field that was in a mid-successional stage (Communities 35 and 36).
 The area in general was an old meadow, likely abandoned pasture land with apple trees, scattered cedar and buckthorn.
 Due to the size of these wetland pockets and their isolated nature, they are not recommended for retention.
-If wetland is removed it will be compensated for elsewhere on the property in the large parts of Area 2 where buffers and open space areas are outside of the development envelope.
-This will be discussed with ORCA and a wetland compensation plan report and drawing may be requested.
+If wetland is removed, it will be compensated for elsewhere on the property in the large parts of Area 2 where buffers and open space areas are outside of the development envelope.
+This option is being discussed with ORCA and will a wetland compensation plan report and drawing.